anikem/anikem.github.io/_posts/2019-06-06-attention.md

 This affinity matrix is transformed to a set of image attention weights (relevance scores per image region) either non parametrically by computing a max over each row or parametrically using a small neural network.
 Similarly, the affinity matrix is also transformed to a set of word attention weights (relevance scores per word).
 The attention weight vectors are finally used to obtain filtered versions of the image and word embeddings.

 ![](/assets/images/attention-joint.png)

+In each of the above methods, the result is a set of filtered embeddings.
+These vectors are combined and sent into an MLP to produce the answer distribution.
+Converting a model from a one side attention over image regions to a two sided attention over the question and image is a straightforward swap of the attention module and usually results in better performance.

 Learn more about attending to the image region and question words here: